kortix-ai/agentpress/README.md

 - **Plug & Play**: Start with our defaults, then customize to your needs.
 - **No Lock-in**: Take full ownership of the code.
 Copy what you need directly into your codebase.

-## What Makes AgentPress Different?

-Unlike monolithic frameworks that dictate how you should build your AI agents, AgentPress provides the essential building blocks while letting you maintain complete control over your implementation.
-It's designed for developers who want to:

-- Quickly prototype AI agents without committing to a heavy framework
-- Maintain full ownership and understanding of their agent's code
-- Customize and extend functionality based on specific needs
-- Learn best practices for building AI agents through clear, practical examples

 ## Contributing

 We welcome contributions!
 Feel free to: